grazhopper/svndumptool/README.txt

 svndumptool.py command [options] [dumpfiles...]

 Only Version 2 dump files can be processed with this tool!
-(Version 2 dumps are those created with svn 1.0 or with svn 1.1 without the --deltas option)
+(Version 2 dumps are those created without the --deltas option)